itsiprikshit/distributedfv/README.md

 # raftfv
-Repository for formal verification of raft using P programming language.
+Repository for formal verification of RAFT using P programming language.